Leggy, Sparse Growth on Satin Pothos

 Insufficient light

 This is the leading cause of legginess in Satin Pothos.
-In low light, the plant produces longer stem segments between leaves as it stretches toward available light, and new leaves tend to come in smaller and less variegated at the same time, compounding the sparse appearance.
+In low light, the plant produces longer stem segments between leaves as it stretches toward available light, and new leaves tend to come in smaller and less patterned at the same time, compounding the sparse appearance across the whole vine.

 No pruning